bta-team-port/better-with-aether-wiki/README.md

 # Better with Aether

 Every legend need a sidekick.
 This is the official wiki repository to the legendary mod Better with Aether.
-If you find yourself here looking for the wiki here you go [Wiki](https://better-with-aether-wiki.readthedocs.io/en/latest/)
+If you find yourself here looking for the [Wiki](https://better-with-aether-wiki.readthedocs.io/en/latest/) here you go.

 ![Paradise](docs/assets/paradise.png)